Last Updated on August 29, 2021

-Lmp, leg length discrepancy, or rotational deformity are signs of malunion.
+Limp, leg length discrepancy or rotational deformity are signs of malunion.
 The affected leg should be compared to the opposite side for deformity evaluation.

-Femoral neck-shaft angle must be resorted, otherwise the patient will have a trendelenburg gait [lurching to affected side] with abductor weakness secondary to shortening of the abductor muscle group.
+The femoral neck-shaft angle must be resorted, otherwise, the patient will have a Trendelenburg gait [lurching to affected side] with abductor weakness secondary to shortening of the abductor muscle group.

 A valgus osteotomy and revision internal fixation with bone grafting is the treatment of choice for a varus malreduction.